Is Site Audit a Replacement for Semrush or Ahrefs?

 - Client had perfect schema validation in Semrush

-- Scan flagged: Missing LocalBusiness schema, no aggregate rating markup, breadcrumb schema not implemented
+- Site Audit flagged: Missing LocalBusiness schema, no aggregate rating markup, breadcrumb schema not implemented

 - After fixes: CTR increased 30% due to rich snippets